AdobeDocs/commerce-webapi/src/pages/graphql/tutorials/checkout/index.md

 The **10-step tutorial** generally takes **30 minutes**.

 Adobe Commerce and Magento Open Source GraphQL is designed to run queries and perform actions on behalf of a customer.
-Adobe Commerce and Magento Open Source GraphQL does not perform back-end tasks, such as manage invoices or shipments.
+Adobe Commerce and Magento Open Source GraphQL does not perform backend tasks, such as manage invoices or shipments.

 ### Before you begin